Curriculum Associates logo.

 Madison A. Holzman, Ph.D.

-Anqi Liu, M.S., is a statistical analyst at Curriculum Associates.
+Anqi Liu, MS, is a statistical analyst at Curriculum Associates.
 She provides data support to different research of products mainly focused on reading.
 She received a master's degree in survey and data science from the University of Michigan.